Business Strategy Hub

 7. Haunting Dark Past

-The US Supreme Court is reviewing whether to open human rights probe against Nestle subsidiary for knowingly helping to perpetuate slavery in cocoa farms in the African nation of Ivory Coast.
-Even though the events occurred over a century ago, Nestlé’s racist past can haunt the company and affect its sales, profitability, and growth for years to come.
-[12]
+The US Supreme Court recently reviewed whether to allow a lawsuit against Nestle for knowingly helping to perpetuate slavery in cocoa farms in the African nation of Ivory Coast.
+Even though the Supreme Court threw out the suit because the incidents occurred outside US jurisdiction, Nestlé’s racist past can haunt the company and affect its sales, profitability, and growth for years to come.
+[11]

 Swot analysis of Nestle